AguaClara/Textbook/Fluid_Deformation_and_Energy_Dissipation/FDED_Derivations.rst

    De = Re\left(\frac{D}{D_c}\right)^\frac{1}{2}

 where :math:`D` is the inner diameter of the tube and :math:`D_c` is the diameter of the coil.
-Note that the tubing coils are actually helixes and that for the tubing diameters and coil diameters used for flocculators that the helix doesn’t significantly change the radius of curvature.
+Note that the tubing coils are actually helices and that for the tubing diameters and coil diameters used for flocculators that the helix doesn’t significantly change the radius of curvature.

 .. math::